NVIDIA DALI Documentation¶

 Multiple data formats support - LMDB, RecordIO, TFRecord, COCO, JPEG, JPEG 2000, WAV, FLAC, OGG, H.264, VP9 and HEVC.

-Portable accross popular deep learning frameworks: TensorFlow, PyTorch, MXNet, PaddlePaddle.
+Portable across popular deep learning frameworks: TensorFlow, PyTorch, MXNet, PaddlePaddle.

 Supports CPU and GPU execution.